Jimmygjr10/Covid19_Mask_Mandate/README.md

 # COVID-19 County Mask Mandate Analysis
+*See Election2_dataset.ipynb, final.csv and covidRegressionandRF.ipynb*

 ## Team: Red Zone

 **Members:** Jimmy Greer, Ben Altshuler, TeKisha Sampson &amp; Jason Goddard

-**Objective:** Did counties with mask mandates see fewer COVID-19 cases / deaths than those without?
+**Objective:** Did counties with mask mandates see fewer COVID-19 cases than those without?
 Can we find other more relevant features that suggest a relation between factors and death rate?
-The analysis will be based on the cases / deaths as a percentage of the population.
+The analysis will be based on the cases as a percentage of the population.

 **Intro Deck:** [Red Zone's COVID-19 Mask Mandate Intro](https://docs.google.com/presentation/d/16n0RSISNJ638HoVZlOlderMXyFtMTKz3fehBtG4oSqQ/edit#slide=id.p "Red Zone's COVID-19 Mask Mandate Intro")